Bikmul/Bikmul/README.md

 ---
 👨‍💻: About Me :

-  I am a beginner programmer from :Russia Russia, Kazan.'\n' -I am studying at Kazan National Research Technical University A.N.
-Tupolev-KAI, specialty 09.03.01 - Informatics and Computer Engineering\n
+  I am a beginner programmer from 🇷🇺 Russia, Kazan.

+  -I am studying at Kazan National Research Technical University A.N.
+Tupolev-KAI, specialty 09.03.01 - Informatics and Computer Engineering

   -Additionally, I get an education at the international School 21.
-My nickname is dtwanda\n
+My nickname is dtwanda

-(#flags) | :ru: |
 <!--
 **Bikmul/Bikmul** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.